It is possible to use Amazon Echo outside US but there are some challenges in setting it up. Specifically, I was trying

 I have been eyeing one for a long time but resellers in Malaysia sell it for quite a big premium.
 Amazon, if you are reading this, please start selling this in Malaysia.

 The Echo adapter supports 110-240v range.
 No issues there except that the plug is US-type.
 A simple cheap converter works.
-No need for expensive international adapters.
+Neither need expensive transformer nor international adapters.

 The first problem I faced was the absence of Amazon Alexa app from Google Play Store.
 The message on Play Store says This item cannot be installed in your device’s country.